rust-lang/rfcs/text/0000-ptr-to-field.md

 }
 ```

-Now we need some syntax to refer to the fields of types.
+Now we need some syntax to refer to the fields types.
 Some ideas for the syntax are

 * `Parent.field`  // my favorite, as it seems most natural
 * `Parent::field` // bad as it conflicts with associated functions
 * `Parent~field`  // or any other sigil

+But syntax discussions are defered until after this RFC has been accepted.
+This is to focues the RFC's discussion on if this addition is needed and close and lingering soundness holes.

-We will call these field types, because they will desugar to a unit type that correctly implements `Field`, like so
+Field types will desugar to a unit type that correctly implements `Field`, like so

 ```rust
 struct Foo {